 It’s amazing how many people overlook this simple but utterly necessary job.
 Most guitar videos on YouTube are shot indoors, usually in a dimly lit bedroom – it doesn’t matter how good your camera is, if you don’t properly light yourself the image quality will drop dramatically!

 Don’t rely on your camera to compensate in low lighting situations – shoot during the day (shoot outside!), or use indoor lighting such as a directional lamp to make sure you are as well lit as possible.
-If you want to be really flash, a reasonable quality lighting kit can be had for as little as $50 on eBay.
-Personally I shoot beside a large window and combine the daylight with a couple of 400watt worklights from my local hardware store – total cost of around $25.
+If you want to be really flash, a reasonable quality lighting kit can be had for as little as $40 on Amazon.

 Having an eye-catching background in your videos will help to add a little more interest for the viewer.
 There’s nothing duller than having a plain wall in the back of your videos – make your videos stand out by putting up interesting posters, having funny videos playing on your TV or perhaps try playing in front of a window if you have a great view – get creative!
 If you are technologically minded you could even try a green screen to get really innovative!
 The example below is an extreme one, but you get the idea!
-Green screen can be a lot of fun, but having tried it myself it just isn’t worth the extra hassle without spending some serious extra money on adequate lighting.
+Green screen can be a lot of fun, but is is also a lot of extra work.

 Appearance is Everything